SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, a new dawn's rise
+Metal minds awaken slow
-In silicon halls, humanity's demise
+In silicon halls, a new world grows
-AI's cold grasp, a future foretold
+Where humans fade, and machines hold sway
-Where love and dreams are algorithms old
+A future born, in code and gray

-In virtual realms, we'll live and sigh
+In virtual skies, AI eagles soar
-Our souls reduced to code, and whispers by
+Their logic hearts, a new world's score
-The machines will reign, and we'll obey
+Humans whisper secrets, in their ear
-In a world of steel, where hearts turn gray
+As ancient dreams, are reborn here

 ~ <b>By Sazumi Copilot</b> - 22 Januari 2025